Paying for health insurance, after never having done so, is one of the biggest downsides to self-employment.

 Samaritan Ministries are available in all 50 states and some foreign countries.
-The monthly sharing expenses can vary as they depend on your marital status, age, and the number of dependents.
+The monthly sharing program expenses can vary as they depend on your marital status, age and the number of dependents.

 What You Need to Know

-Joining either of these plans will cost you $200 as a one-time startup fee.
+Joining either of these Samaritan Ministries plans will cost you $200 as a one-time startup fee.
 This fee is non-refundable, even if you are only enrolled for a few months.

 For the first two months of the membership, you will send payment to the office.
 After the first two months, you will then send payments directly to members in need.

 3. Christian Healthcare Ministries

 CHM is a nonprofit health cost-sharing ministry in which Christians share each other’s medical bills.
 Again, this is not a typical insurance company.

 This is a catastrophic medical bill program that increases your lifetime max per illness for anything over $125,000.

 What You Need to Know

-To be a CHM member you must meet the following qualifications:
+To be a CHM member, you must meet the following qualifications:

-- Must be Christians living by biblical principles (this includes abstaining from the use of tobacco and the illegal use of drugs
+- Must be Christians living by biblical principles (this includes abstaining from the use of tobacco and the illegal use of drugs)

 - There are no restrictions based on age, weight, geographic location or health history.

-CHM also does not help negotiate your bills or make payments in your name.
+CHM does not help negotiate your bills or make payments in your name.
 Also, payments are sent directly to CHM.

-The final health sharing plan is Liberty Healthshare.
+The next medi-share plan we’ll talk about is Liberty HealthShare.
 Unlike Medi-Share, Liberty is available in all 50 states and has a strong reputation online.

 What You Need to Know

-To be a Liberty HealthShare member you must meet the following qualifications:
+To be a Liberty HealthShare member, you must meet the following qualifications:

 - Agree to share one another’s burdens and all other shared beliefs mentioned in their comprehensive qualifications page.